ThatGhost/SnapExit/README.md

     app.AddSnapExit(); // registers the middleware
 ```

-Inject the excecution controll service into your flow and use it like you would an exception;
+Inject the execution controll service into your flow and use it like you would an exception;

 ```csharp
   public class YourService {